Alex Kingston on Who Do You Think You Are?: Everything you need to know

 “Because my life is so unstable, finding out about our roots makes me feel as though I’m keeping us held together,” she says.
 Alex is particularly interested in learning about her father’s family, research that will reveal the life of a truly remarkable woman through the 19th century.

-First, though, she heads off to visit her parents, where she sees a picture of her great-grandfather, William Keevil.
-As a sapper with the Royal Engineers, William served on the Western Front, but in peacetime he was a photographer.
+First, though, she heads off to visit her parents, where she sees a picture of her great grandfather, William Keevil.
+As a sapper with the Royal Engineers, William served in the First World War, but in peacetime he was a photographer.

 Another family visit, to Alex’s uncle Bernard, reveals more, including the original 1917 notice of William having been killed in action.
 After this, Mitty took in lodgers to make ends meet.
 William was the son of a lawyers’ clerk.
-The 1891 census reveals him as a lantern slide maker.
-According to Michael Pritchard, photographic historian, William prepared slides, often of local scenes, for static-image shows that were popular in a pre-cinema era.
+The 1891 census records reveal him as a lantern slide maker.
+According to Michael Pritchard, Victorian and Edwardian photograph historian, William prepared slides, often of local scenes, for static-image shows that were popular in a pre-cinema era.
 By 1912, William had become a photographer in his own right.
 So did he use these skills in the First World War?

 Contemporary accounts reveal he worked in sound-ranging, where the Royal Engineers used microphones to record soundwaves on film – a little like a heart monitor readout – and thus locate German guns.
 William’s photography skills would have been valuable.
 The work involved laying lines across no-man’s land, lines that could easily be damaged.
 When this happened, teams were sent to make repairs, which is what William was doing when he died at the Battle of Passchendaele.